 - 1/2 teaspoon salt

 - 15-ounce can whole or stewed tomatoes

 - fresh ground pepper to taste

 *vegans can use olive or coconut oil carnivores can use bacon drippings.

 **for creamier flavor use evaporated milk

 Allow to come to a boil and then stir in the half cup milk, a little at a time.
 The flour will thicken considerably.
 You’ll be left with a very thick roux.
-Add the teaspoon of sugar or honey, as well as the salt and pepper.
+Add a teaspoon of sugar or honey, as well as salt and pepper.
 (Stir continuously).